snowdrop/rest-http-example/README.md

 Remark : The login/password to be used to access the Jenkins Server is admin/password

-Next we can build the project and deploy it on Openshift using the profile `openshift-pipeline`.
+Next we can build the project and deploy it on OpenShift using the profile `openshift-pipeline`.

 ```
 mvn -Predhat,openshift-pipeline fabric8:deploy -DskipTests